Speed

 efficiency.

-evaluating the same expression a large number of times in a loop, the
+When evaluating the same expression a large number of times in a

 loop, instead of using ucEval within the loop.